 Check if your website is visible at search engines.
-WordPress has the option to hide your website from search engines; this button enables you >Search engine visibilityc.
+WordPress has the option to hide your website from search engines; this button enables you to work on your website because making it public.
 Log into the admin area of your site and visit settings > reading page to see if the option to hide from search engines is checked or not.
 Uncheck the box and save the changes.

 Use of SEO friendly URLs

 A URL is said to be SEO friendly if it explains the content of the page easily.
-A glimpse at the URL, made by search engines and human beings a>Use of SEO friendly URLsn.
+A glimpse at the URL, made by search engines and human beings alike, should impart the idea of what lies within.
 For example, for an article on best motorcycle helmets:

 Bad URL – www.abc.com/motorycle-gfifij-2jcikjcik/